GiulioCentorame/GiulioCentorame/README.md

 ### Hi!
 I am Giulio, a researcher based in London, UK

-- My main interests are in quantitative genetics, epidemiology, and psychiatric nosology.
+- My main interests are in statistical genetics, epidemiology, and psychiatric nosology.
 You can find more information about my research and academic credentials on my [website][website].
-- I am currently accepting gigs!
-You can find my résumé [here](https://raw.githubusercontent.com/GiulioCentorame/latex_resume/master/Sample_Resume.pdf).
+- You can find my résumé [here](https://raw.githubusercontent.com/GiulioCentorame/latex_resume/master/Sample_Resume.pdf).
 - I maintain a self-learning resource list.
 You can find it [here](https://giuliocentora.me/resources/).
 Hope you can find it useful!
 - My repositories represent my current/past research contribution I can freely publish.
 If you cannot find something I contributed to, contact me via email/DM!